maxkapur/SchoolAssessFnRevOpt/README.md

 # SchoolAssessFnRevOpt
 Reverse optimization of school assessment functions.
-See the Jupyter Notebook `_ReverseOptimizationSchoolAssessment.ipynb` for details.
+See the Jupyter notebook `_ReverseOptimizationSchoolAssessment.ipynb` for details.